Rocco Buttiglione: Financial investigations

 It has also emerged that Buttiglione was investigated by the authorities in Monaco in 2002 over possible illegal money laundering in favour of his political party.
 At the end no evidence was found that a crime had been committed.
 Giampiero Catone, a senior aide of Buttiglione, has been charged with "fraudulent bankruptcy" in Italy; and faces inquiries into the disappearance of millions of Euros of Italian and EU funds.

 Views on abortion

-In an interview with Corriere della Sera, Italy's leading daily newspaper, Rocco Buttiglione was quoted as saying that he is opposed to efforts to create binding legal protections for the unborn in Italy.
+In an interview with Corriere della Sera, Italy's leading daily newspaper, Buttiglione was quoted as saying that he is opposed to efforts to create binding legal protections for the unborn in Italy.
 He later told the Catholic Family and Human Rights Institute that he had been misquoted and clarified that he meant it was unlikely that Italy would ban abortion given its political situation.
 He also stated that anti-abortion advocates should focus on reducing the demand for abortions by providing alternatives to mothers.